Auditioning from Home (Alone)

 The stakes with an audition are high and deserve your best effort, as your work may not only book a gig, but it can leave a lasting impression of your talent with the casting director.

-An audition give you one swing to connect with that ball coming over the plate, no more.
+An audition gives you one swing to connect with that ball coming over the plate, no more.
 Callbacks are not that common.

 So how do you audition well when home alone?